Marshall G. Jones: Career

-Jones joined the General Electric Corporation Research and Development facility in Niskayuna, New York, in 1974.
-He started out working with a group of scientists exploring semiconductors and lasers.
-Jones' manager at the time challenged him to fix a GE laser in the lab that didn't work.
-Building on the work of his colleagues, Jones got that laser to work and it inspired his first patent: a novel technique using a laser to rapidly weld the dissimilar metals of copper and aluminum.
-Jones also developed methods to weld other dissimilar metals like molybdenum and tungsten.
-Jones initiated research on fiber-optic laser-beam delivery systems in 1982.
-This work resulted in a laser beam capable of cutting nickel-based alloys, titanium, and steel.
+Jones joined the General Electric Corporation Research and Development facility in Niskayuna, New York, in 1974 where he teamed up with scientists who were experimenting with lasers and semiconductors.
+Jones' manager at the time challenged him to fix one of their malfunctioning lasers.
+Building on the work of his colleagues, Jones came up with a solution that inspired his first patent: a new way to quickly weld the dissimilar metals of copper and aluminum.
+He also developed methods to weld other dissimilar metals like molybdenum and tungsten.
+He initiated research on fiber-optic laser-beam delivery systems in 1982.
+This created a laser beam capable of cutting nickel-based alloys, titanium, and steel.
 It could also weld and drill these materials at multiple angles.

 Throughout Jones' career, he has been awarded more than 65 U.S. patents.
 Jones' Patent No. 4676586 is the patent that is on display at the National Inventors Hall of Fame.
 This patent describes a laser beam delivery system through a fiber optic which resulted in minimal optical losses.
 The system was unique in that it allowed unprecedented freedom in the manipulation of the laser beam such that hard-to-reach places were accessible.
 He made pivotal innovations in the method of making lead wires that is used for light bulbs.
-This innovation has wide ranging impacts, including: flat emitters for x-ray tubes, diesel engine head-liner assemblies, the production of ceramic metal halide lamps, and control rods for nuclear reactors.
-Jones pioneered the use of lasers for materials processing in a way that made them readily adoptable for industrial applications.
+This innovation has wide-ranging impacts, including: flat emitters for x-ray tubes, diesel engine head-liner assemblies, the production of ceramic metal halide lamps, and control rods for nuclear reactors.
+Jones was the first to come up with a way to use lasers for materials processing in a way that made them readily adoptable for industrial applications.
 Not only have Jones' work and inventions transformed many industrial products, they have also been foundational to modern industrial laser welding and cutting and metal additive manufacturing.

-Over his career, Jones has also received many honors for his professional and community service.
+Over his career, Jones has also been recognized many times for his professional and community service.
 He served as a member of the National Science Foundation (NSF) Advisory Committee.
 He has been a member of the board and long-time volunteer for the Capital District Chapter of the New York Association for the Learning Disabled, and a member of the external advisory board for the University of Michigan Department of Mechanical Engineering.
 He is a former commissioner of the Schenectady Human Rights Commission.
 In 2013, Jones was presented the University of Massachusetts Amherst Salute to Service award from Chancellor Subbaswamy.
 Jones has been recognized for his work in the African American community through the GE ICON award.
 Jones was also a teacher.
 He taught as an adjunct professor at SUNY of Albany and at Schenectady County Community College.
 In 1996, Jones received the Lewis H. Latimer Fund, Inc. Award for exemplary conduct as an educator.